📌 Quick Answer:

 These are exactly the situations our India employer of record services are built to prevent.

 When you look at the full risk picture, the cost of EOR in India at $99 a month is the most straightforward line item in your India hiring budget.
+If you’re evaluating which EOR provider to work with, here’s how the main options compare.

 What US Companies Get Wrong About India Payroll Compliance